-These duties are listed in Robert’s Rules of Order Newly Revised, 11th edition, the only official and current version of Robert’s Rules, on pages 449-450.
+These duties are listed in Robert’s Rules of Order Newly Revised, 12th edition, the only official and current version of Robert’s Rules, in section 47:7.

 THE MEETING may be that of a city council, a nonprofit board, a professional society, a homeowners’ association, a fraternal order or any group that is organized as a “voluntary association” (that is, not a hierarchical organization such as the workplace with its “boss.”
 Read this post to learn about the difference.)